 Rare total solar eclipse spreads wonder across United States

-The rare cosmic event was expected to draw one of the largest audiences in human history, including those watching through broadcast and social media.
+The event was expected to draw one of the largest audiences in human history, including those watching on television and online.

 Some 12 million people live in the 70-mile-wide (113-km-wide), 2,500-mile-long (4,000-km-long) zone where the total eclipse appeared, while hordes of others travelled to spots along the route.